dotnet/docs/docs/samples-and-tutorials/index.md

 ---
 title: Samples and tutorials
-description: Information on samples and tutorials for .NET Core and the C# language that help you learn about .NET.
+description: Information on samples and tutorials for .NET Core, ASP.NET Core, and the C# language that help you learn about .NET.
-keywords: .NET
+keywords: .NET, .NET Core, ASP.NET, C#, sample, tutorial
 author: BillWagner
 ms.author: wiwagn
 ms.date: 03/30/2017